JeffHing/extend-this/README.md

 extend(this).with(new Dog(), myFilter, anotherFilter);
 ```

-Each filter is passed a context object which contains the property being merged
+Each filter is passed a `filterContext` object which contains the property
-plus additional contextual information.
-The filter can modify the source property
+being merged  plus additional contextual information.
+The filter can modify
-value and the target key.
+the source property value and the target key.
 It is expected to return true
 if the property can be merged, and false if the property should be rejected.

 Here is the filter used by the `extend.withDelegate()` method to delegate method